 By Amanda Chalifoux

 Jan.
 11, 2013

-(Editor's note: Judge McClain turned 100 today [Jan.
-11, 2013].
-This story originally appeared in the Law Quadrangle three years ago.)
+(Editor's note: Judge McClain passed away Feb.
+4, 2014 at age 101.
+This story originally appeared in the Law Quadrangle four years ago.)

 William McClain's career has been marked by success despite the odds, from his role as the first black city solicitor of a major U.S. city to becoming the first black common pleas court judge in Cincinnati.
 Now 97, McClain, '37, reflects on lessons learned from a lifetime spent overcoming obstacles—all made possible, he says, by a simple "winning attitude."

 When I was young, there were not many professions open to a black man.
 You had to be a lawyer, doctor, dentist, or minister.
 Everything else had too many barriers.
 So I chose the law to break down racism, segregation, and discrimination in the legal profession.

 I couldn't change my black face or what I was born into, but I could change my future.
 I knew there was a positive way to win, no matter the obstacle.